manassadasivuni/website/content/Investment banking.md

 title: "Investment banking"
 ---
 > [!SUMMARY]+
 > Investment banks are banks that underwrite securities.
-They do not accept deposits or make loans, and hence are not [[regulation|regulated]] like traditional banks
+They do not accept deposits or make loans, and hence are not [[Regulation|regulated]] like traditional banks

 Prominent investment banks include:
 - Credit Suisse